Food Water and Shelter

-Most dogs love a bone, but avoid cooked bones and never give dogs chicken, chop or fish bones.
+Most dogs love a bone, but avoid cooked bones and never give dogs chicken, chop, or fish bones.
 The only safe bones are brisket and big raw beef shank bones which cannot splinter into sharp spikes.

 It’s common to feed table scraps to dogs, but beware of toothpicks and corn cobs - they can be fatal.
 The scavenging habits of dogs can get them into trouble too - especially if they swallow ear tags or intraruminal capsules, or objects that get stuck in the intestine like golf balls or nylon pantyhose.

 Remember that it is important never to feed your dog raw sheep or goat meat.
-This ensures that it won’t become infected with the tapeworm that causes sheep measles in sheep.
+This ensures that it won’t become infected with the tapeworm that causes measles in sheep.
 Sheep and goat meat and offal must be deep-frozen for 7 days or more or thoroughly cooked before being fed.

-A bowl of fresh water must always be available, as dogs have a much greater requirement for water than most people think, especially in hot weather and especially if the dog is working or getting a lot of exercise.
+A bowl of fresh water must always be available, as dogs have a much greater requirement for water than most people think, especially in hot weather and especially if the dog is working or getting a lot of exercises.
 Ready access to water is also particularly important if your dog is fed dry food.